heroiclabs/nakama-java/README.md

 Then run the script to download Nakama and Satori protobuf files:
 `./download-protos.sh <TOKEN>`

-Then run `buf dep upgrade`, followed by `buf generate` to download the dependencies for our protos as well as compiling the protos to Java.
+Then run `buf dep update`, followed by `buf generate` to download the dependencies for our protos as well as compiling the protos to Java.

 Then run `./gradlew nakamaJar` or `./gradlew satoriJar` and Gradle will install your dependencies over the network for you prior to building.
 It will then build the .jar files.